program in Philosophy offers you the opportunity to study the history of

 - A terminal master's degree that is intended only for

 students who do not plan on pursuing a doctorate.
+There is no funding available for the Terminal MA Program.

 the content of our offerings and the style in which we pursue our studies